LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

 #### 1
     Compare the categories in the concurrency note (https://github.itu.dk/jst/PCPP2023-public/blob/main/week01/concurrencyNotes/concurrencyPCPP.pdf and Goetz, try to find some examples of systems which are included in the categories of Goetz, but not in those in the concurrency note, and vice versa (if possible - if not possible, argue why)

+Goetz presents the following 3 categories:
+- Resource utilization
+- Fairness
+- Convenience

+The concurrency note presents the following categories:
+- Exploitation/Hardware
+- Inherent
+- Hidden

+Let go through by taking each of Goetz definitions and see how they relate to the concurrency note

 Goetz resource utilization encompasses the concurrency note's interacting with the environment and resource sharing